Helen Molesworth: Other activities

 Molesworth is the author of numerous catalogue essays and her writing has appeared in publications such as Artforum, Art Journal, Documents, and October.
 The recipient of the Bard Center for Curatorial Studies’s 2011 Audrey Irmas Award for Curatorial Excellence, she is currently at work on a book about "what art does."

 Molesworth was a jury member for the College Art Association’s Distinguished Artist Award for Lifetime Achievement (2012), The New School’s Vera List Prize for Art and Politics (2014), the Prix Canson (2016), the Suzanne Deal Booth / FLAG Art Foundation Prize (2018), and the PinchukArtCentre’s Future Generation Art Prize (2018).
+In 2016, she was a member of the jury which selected Njideka Akunyili Crosby as recipient of the Prix Canson.

 Molesworth was the commencement speaker for the UCLA School of the Arts and Architecture in June 2018.
 In 2022, she hosted the six-part podcast, Death of an Artist, about the death of Cuban-American artist Ana Mendieta, wife of Carl Andre; the series made several “best of 2022” lists, including those of The Economist and The Atlantic.
-She has since interviewed artists and thinkers for David Zwirner Gallery’s “Dialogues” podcast.
-She also leads art conversations as the host of the gallery’s video series “Program”.
+She has since interviewed artists and thinkers for David Zwirner Gallery's “Dialogues” podcast.
+She also leads art conversations as the host of the gallery's video series “Program”.

+Personal life

+On August 13, 2006 Molesworth married her wife, art historian, Susan Dackerman in Cambridge, Massachusetts.